Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 The rendering functions of Slate include renderElement and renderLeaf, which implement branch judgment operations without state.

-Since Vue does not provide jsx by default, the h function is used to implement them, as shown below
+Since vue does not provide jsx by default, the h function is used to implement them, as shown below
 ```typescript
 const renderElement = ({ attributes, children, element }: RenderElementProps) => {
   switch ((element as any).type) {